Clergy & Staff

 Mother Brown, who proudly describes herself as a “Cradle Episcopalian,” grew up in the Bronx and attended Syracuse University where she majored in Psychology.
 She then worked as a social worker with the Board of Education for over twenty years before attending seminary.
 She came to Christ Church Bronxville as a seminarian in 2007, and stayed on after her graduation in 2009 because “CCBNY is a place that allows me to live into my baptismal and ordination vows, and where I am able to see the face and heart and love of God in the people I’m called to serve.”
 She is married to James Lanier, a Baptist pastor, and has two daughters – one is a lawyer in Washington D.C. and the other is pursuing a PHD in psychology in London.
 She says Christ Church Bronxville is “made even more special by our parents’ commitment to raising their children in the great tradition of the church through biblical literacy, great fellowship, and the beautiful liturgy of our Episcopal tradition.
 I’m especially excited about the energy we have around taking the message of God’s peace and love into the community and sharing it with others.”

-Katie is the Director of Development for Christ Church Bronxville, Eliza Corwin Frost and Young at Arts.
+Katie is the Executive Director for Christ Church Bronxville, Eliza Corwin Frost and Young at Arts.
 She is a cradle Episcopalian from New Canaan, CT and after recognizing a love for the Episcopal Church and warm weather, Katie was a religion major at Sewanee: University of the South in Tennessee.
 After graduating from Sewanee, Katie moved back to the Northeast to work in the Development Office of The Gateway Schools.
 She was part of a three person team raising $2,500,000 annually and resigned in 2013 for the unique opportunity to combine her skills and her passion for the Episcopal Church working with lifelong mentor, Fr.
 Bird.
 Katie has been volunteering with the EYC since 2010 and has chaperoned the pilgrims to Taizé every year.
 She is an active member of the CCBNY community organizing the Hospitality Committee, co-leading the 20s/30s Fellowship Group with McKenzie Burton and participating in the LGBT & Friends Fellowship Group.
 Katie loves spending time hiking and running the trails of Westchester.
-She is currently training for the NYC Marathon again in 2016 - make sure to send her your favorite running routes!
-When Katie isn't moving and grooving outside, you can find her cooking or talking craft beers in a local brewery.
+When Katie isn't moving and grooving outside, you can find her cooking or play games over craft beers in a local brewery.

 Philip Stopford, Director of Music